-Our first multiplication protocol is leader based.
-We show how to efficiently compute and confirm unique leader election in Section~\ref{LE}.
-The leader deletes agents from $X$ one by one, where each agent deletion coincides with enlargement of $Z$ by $|Y|$ elements.
+During execution of the multiplication protocol, the leader deletes agents from $X$ one by one, where each agent deletion coincides with enlargement of $Z$ by $|Y|$ elements.
 Note that for simplicity of the argument our multiplication protocols provide construction of set $Z$ rather than solving the decision problem $|X|\cdot |Y|\le |Z|.$ In a solution to the decision problem one would remove (one by one) agents from set $Z$ rather than adding them to it.
 Nevertheless, the logic and the complexity of both solutions are exactly the same.

-The {\em state space} $\mathcal{S}=\{L_{in}, L_y, L_{\hat y}, L_z, L_{out}, x, y, \hat{y}, z, free\}$ of the multiplication protocol is partitioned into five target groups including singletons
+The {\em state space} $\mathcal{S}=\{L_{in}, L_Y, L_{\hat y}, L_Z, L_{out}, X, Y, \hat{Y}, Z, free\}$ of the multiplication protocol is partitioned into five target groups including singletons

-were groups $G_x,G_y$ and $G_z$ coincide with collections of agents $X,Y$ and $Z$ respectively, and $G_{\hat y}$ contains temporarily marked agents from $Y.$ The remaining agents, i.e., the leader and all free (unused) agents have their states in
+were groups $G_X,G_Y$ and $G_Z$ coincide with collections of agents $X,Y$ and $Z$ respectively, and $G_{\hat Y}$ contains temporarily marked agents from $Y.$ The remaining agents, i.e., the leader and all free (unused) agents have their states in

 where the leader enters the protocol in state $L_{in}$ and concludes in state $L_{out}$.
-State $L_{y}$ is used to mark an agent in state $y$ (already used in the current round of multiplication) as $\hat y$ and state $L_{z}$ to create a new agent in state $z.$ Finally $L_{\hat y}$ is used to unmark all agents in state $\hat y$ by reverting their state to $y.$
+State $L_{Y}$ is used to mark an agent in state $Y$ (already used in the current round of multiplication) as $\hat Y$ and state $L_{Z}$ to create a new agent in state $Z.$ Finally $L_{\hat Y}$ is used to unmark all agents in state $\hat Y$ by reverting their state to $Y.$

 The {\em transition function} of the protocol has seven rules \begin{small}

 \end{small}